 In Session is CALL's monthly newsletter, delivered to members on the first business day of every month.

-If you are interested in advertising in In Session for a fee of $250+tax, please contact email@example.com.
+If you are interested in advertising in In Session, please contact firstname.lastname@example.org.

 CALL/ACBD members may login to view the full archives of In Session in the Members-Area.